Political parties remain divided over deployment of THAAD

 Park, who was impeached by the National Assembly on Dec.
 9 over a corruption scandal, is currently suspended of her presidential power and is awaiting the Constitutional Court’s decision on her ouster.
 If the court rules to remove her from office, the nation has to elect a new leader within 60 days.

-The missile defense system has long been a key political agenda in Korea, as parties across the aisle hold conflicting views on it.
+The missile defense system has long been a key political agenda in Korea, as parties across the aisle hold conflicting stances.
 After President Park Geun-hye announced the deployment of the THAAD system last July, the administration was harshly hit by opponents who called it a “hasty decision.”

-In February, Defense Minister Han Min-koo and his US counterpart James Mattis agreed to complete the deployment “promptly” in a phone conversation.
+In February, Defense Minister Han Min-koo and his US counterpart James Mattis agreed to complete the deployment “promptly” over a phone conversation.

 By Jo He-rim (herim@heraldcorp.com)